 - Convertible back to Legal Tender when necessary.

 They can also instill a sense of community pride that further aids in supporting small business efforts.
-Merchants and business owners who agree to accept Community-based Liberty Dollars are receiving genuine value, a lawful Silver Certificate that entitles them to a specific amount of silver at a dedicated value of $25 per ounce, and the Liberty Dollar Network will deliver that silver on demand at any time, or buy it back for exactly what we sell it for.
+Merchants and business owners who agree to accept Community-based Liberty Dollars are receiving genuine value, a lawful Warehouse Receipt that entitles them to the value of a specific amount of silver at a dedicated value of $25 per ounce, and the Liberty Dollar Network will deliver that value on demand at any time.

-The first Paper Silver Certificates issued will be branded for the local community of Live Oak, Florida, where we have our National Headquarters, but it won’t stop there.
+The first Paper Silver Certificates issued were branded for the local community of Live Oak, Florida, where we have our National Headquarters, but it doesn't stop there.
 Liberty Dollars can be branded for any community, but remember that they are all Liberty Dollars and can be used anywhere Liberty Dollars are welcome.
 Liberty Dollars from your community will be happily accepted in Live Oak and any other place where Liberty Dollars are welcome.